technosophos/k8s-helm/docs/developers.md

 ## gRPC and Protobuf

 Helm and Tiller communicate using gRPC.
+Generated gRPC files are _always_ checked into VCS.
+So unless you are changing proto definitions, you do not need the protobuf CLI tools.
+However, if you are changing the files in `_proto`, you will need to configure your environment according to the instructions here.

 To get started with gRPC, you will need to...

 - Install `protoc` for compiling protobuf files.
 Releases are [here](https://github.com/google/protobuf/releases)